Parallel tomography of quantum non-demolition measurements in multi-qubit devices: acknowledgments

 \section{acknowledgments}

-This work has been supported by funding from Spanish project PGC2018-094792-B-I00 (MCIU/AEI/FEDER, UE) and CAM/FEDER Project No. S2018/TCS-4342 (QUITEMAD-CM).
+This work has been supported by funding from Spanish project PGC2018-094792-B-I00 (MCIU/AEI/FEDER, UE), CAM/FEDER Project No. S2018/TCS-4342 (QUITEMAD-CM), \tr{and the Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCo-CM)}.
 L.P. was supported by ANID-PFCHA/DOCTORADO-BECAS-CHILE/2019-772200275.
 T.R. further acknowledges support from the Juan de la Cierva fellowship IJC2019-040260-I. We thank the IBM Quantum Team for making multiple devices available to the CSIC-IBM Quantum Hub via the IBM Quantum Experience.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.

 \onecolumngrid

 \twocolumngrid